Realms cannot be affected by spells or abilities controlled by an opponent. Players cannot draw cards

 Who Picks which Library

-The controller of the spell or ability chooses the library it affects.
+The controller of the spell or ability chooses one legal library it affects.
+See "your library" below.

 Revealing the Top Card of Libraries